yaronn/test-creep/README.md

     $> npm install test-creep
 `````

-4. When you run mocha specify to run a special test before all other tests
+4. When you run mocha specify to run the special test first.js before all other tests
 `````
     $> ./node_moduels/mocha/bin/mocha ./node_modules/test-creep/first.js ./tests
 `````
-   first.js is bundled with test-select and monkey patchs mocha with required instrumentation.
+   first.js is bundled with test-select and monkey patchs mocha with required the instrumentation (via [istanbul](https://github.com/gotwarlost/istanbul)).

-5. It is recommended to add ./.testdeps_.json to .gitignore (more on this file below)
+In addition, it is recommended to add .testdeps_.json to .gitignore (more on this file below).

 ## How does this work?